 If you want to spread this plant quickly around your garden or share it with friends, Malabar Spinach roots easily.
 New plants will sprout up wherever the stems touch moist soil.
 In addition, it can be easily propagated from tip cuttings that root readily in water.

 Once temperatures fall below 60 °F (15 °C), growth will slow down.
-If you do not get frost, the plant can come back each year.
+If you do not get frost, the plant can return yearly.

 - Back to genus Basella